There’s a park by my house where it happened.

 Across one busy road where traffic halts for a stroller and down a small hill to the geese, pavement and rock encircle a lake.
-A lake with a park I remember playing at in first grade.
-A lake where I remember releasing my brothers pet turtles in the 90s when my mom got sick of their stench.
-When I was sixteen I was grounded for the summer and the only place I could run to was literally running around this mile stretch of lake and land.
+A lake with a park where I remember playing in first grade.
+A lake where I remember releasing my brother's pet turtles in the 90s when my mom got sick of their stench.
+When I was sixteen, I was grounded for the summer and the only place I could run to was literally running around this mile stretch of lake and land.
 I never ran so much in my life—and me and my giant boobies and shin splints are not runners!
-Once or twice I saw my mom cruising, creepin hella slow around the lake in her red suburban, making sure I was where I said I would be.
+Once or twice, I saw my mom cruising, creepin hella slow around the lake in her red suburban, making sure I was where I said I would be.

 There’s this little hillscape on the southwestern ish corner of the water where geese go to snack, crows to murder, and folks to contemplate both.
 Between sage brush and tree are metal benches, for view, for thought, and for privacy.
 The elderly feed critters, take rest, and birds seem to go out of their way to shit on these benches.

 It was here last November where it happened.

 I had gotten here early to collect myself and reread the notes I’d tried to memorize earlier.
 The ones about crucial conversations and listening with love and quieting defenses.
 I’d been lent this book and it resonated so deeply with me that I thought it was the answer to all our problems.... which at that moment, was me.
 All me.

 I had gotten there early to smoke a cigarette.

 I made my way over to the green bench, the one facing north, the one half shaded and chilly.